yxlao/TensoIR/README.md

 ## Evaluation

-We provide lists of files for evaluation.
+We provide lists of files for preparing evaluation.

 ```bash
 eval